alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 The NTP clock offset can be calculated from an SR packet in the following way:

-- Take the arrival time of an SR packet, in the receiver's NTP clock
+- Take the NTP timestamp from the SR packet
-- Subtract the NTP timestamp from the SR packet
+- Subtract the arrival time of the SR packet, in the receiver's NTP clock
 - Add half the estimated RTT between the sender and the receiver

-The resulting number should be a reasonable approximation of the offset between the two clocks.
+The resulting number should be a reasonable approximation of the offset between the two clocks, with positive numbers indicating that the sender's clock is running ahead, and negative numbers indicate that the sender's clock is running behind.

 #### Timestamp interpolation